What did Queen play at their last gig with Freddie Mercury?

 God Save The Queen

-The traditional end to a Queen show - Brian May’s guitar version of the National Anthem.
+The traditional end to a Queen show - Brian May’s guitar version of the National Anthem played over the PA.
 Now try and find your car.